Associate Professor Amy Cosby

 Grant: Competitive Grant (Category 2: Other Public Sector)

-Funding Scheme: Agribusiness Digital Solutions Grants Program - QDAF
+Funding Schemes: Agribusiness Digital Solutions Grants Program - QDAF

 Total Funding: $185,000.00